Land Transaction Tax in Wales Explained

 What is Land Transaction Tax (LTT)?

-LTT is a tax paid by people buying residential property in Wales.
-It was introduced in April 2018, when it replaced Stamp Duty and is collected by the Welsh Revenue Authority on behalf of the Welsh government.
-Like Stamp Duty in England, it applies whether your home is leasehold or freehold and whether you’re buying with a mortgage or purchasing outright.
-You’ll pay LTT on your first home if it costs £225,000 or more.
-Equally, you’ll pay LTT if you’re buying a second home or buy-to-let that costs £40,000 and over
+Land Transaction Tax or LTT is a tax paid by people buying residential property in Wales.
+It was introduced in April 2018 in place of Stamp Duty Land Tax and is collected by the Welsh Revenue Authority on behalf of the Welsh government.
+Like Stamp Duty Land Tax in England, it applies whether your home is leasehold or freehold and whether you’re buying with a mortgage or purchasing outright.

 What are the LTT rates?

-How much LTT you pay depends on which band the purchase price of your property falls into.
+How much LTT you pay depends on which band the house price of your property falls into.
 If this is your first property or main residence, you’ll pay nothing on homes costing less than £225,000 – or the first £225,000 of your purchase.

 You’ll pay 6% on the portion between £225,000 and £400,000, 7.5% on the portion between £400,000 and £750,000, 10% on the portion up to £1.5 million and 12% on purchases costing more than that.